 Will Betz, MS

 Will Betz is a research technician with a MS degree from the University of Southampton.
 He has worked at the center since 2008.
 Previously, he worked as a field biologist/wildlife conservationist in New Guinea.
 It was there that he witnessed the pervasive and debilitating impact that malaria has on human health and economic development, and he himself contracted Vivax malaria on two occasions.
 His primary work responsibility is maintaining stocks of rodent malaria–infected mosquitoes, as well as supplying researchers with rodent and human malaria parasites via mosquito dissection.
 Outside of work, Betz enjoys photography, hiking and travelling with his wife, Debbie.

 Nelly Camargo, BSc

 Research associate II

-Nelly Camargo joined Dr. Stefan Kappe’s program at NYU in 2002.
-She decided to move to Seattle with the lab in 2003 where she was instrumental in setting up the lab and ensuring it ran smoothly.
-She is originally from Colombia and received her BSc from the Universidad Nacional de Colombia.
-During her time in the Kappe Lab she has played an integral part of the many research programs.
-She successfully initiated and spearheaded the transfection technology of the rodent and human malaria parasites in the lab, a key technology that has led to a deeper understanding of the biology of the parasite which she finds fascinating.
-She believes that excellent, honest, persistent and truly cooperative work will eventually lead to control of the damage inflicted to so many people by the malaria pathogen.
-Outside of work she enjoys spending time with her family.
+Nelly Camargo joined Dr. Stefan Kappe’s Lab, then at New York University, in 2002.
+She received her BSc from the Universidad Nacional de Colombia.
+Nelly has played an integral part to many research programs in the lab spanning from establishing transfection technology of the rodent and human malaria parasites to supporting the Human Challenge Center (HCC) with malaria clinical trials.
+In partnership with the HCC, Nelly has been involved in both safety and efficacy trials in human volunteers with a genetically attenuated parasite that was created in the lab.
+She believes that excellent, honest, persistent and truly cooperative work will eventually lead to control of the damage inflicted to so many people by the Plasmodium parasite that causes malaria.
+Outside of the lab Nelly enjoys spending time with her family.

 Debashree Goswami, PhD